tjfulle/matmodlab/_sources/test.txt

 ###################

 Regression testing is crucial to the model development process.
-Regression tests in *matmodlab* are special purpose problems that serve several purposes.
+Regression tests in Matmodlab are special purpose problems that serve several purposes.
-Most notably, component tests for the core capabilities of *matmodlab* and verification and validation (V&V) of material models.
-In the first role, problems are fast running and exercise specific features of *matmodlab* in a unit-test type fashion.
+Most notably, component tests for the core capabilities of Matmodlab and verification and validation (V&V) of material models.
+In the first role, problems are fast running and exercise specific features of Matmodlab in a unit-test type fashion.
 In the second, material models are exercised through specific paths with known, or expected outcomes.
 Each type of test is supported through the ``core.test.TestBase``.
 New tests are created as